 You can snap out of this trance, and see reality as you once saw it again.
 I have experienced prolonged bouts of this symptom, created by a combination of severe anxiety and a propensity to hyperfocus and obsess (OCD tendencies).
 In terms of coping mechanisms, I am now very aware of what works and what doesn't work.
 I will address all the myths about derealisation and share the techniques that helped me overcome this terrifying symptom.

 Do you believe that derealization can be overcome?

-I will not deeply delve into brain chemistry, as I want this hub to be accessible to everyone who wants to rapidly recover from derealisation.
-However, we all have different balances of neurotransmitters, and some of us are more prone to focusing on dissociation and, in turn, developing what we call "derealisation".
+I will not deeply delve into brain chemistry, as I want this hub to be accessible to everyone who wants to rapidly recover from derealization.
+However, we all have different balances of neurotransmitters, and some of us are more prone to focusing on dissociation and, in turn, developing what we call "derealization".
 This phenomenon is not dangerous at all, and does not lead to anything more severe (that I can promise you).
-Nevertheless, is very unsettling and even life-destroying at its worst (due to the fear surrounding it), so must be taken seriously and addressed.
+Nevertheless, is very unsettling and even life-destroying at its worst (due to the panic and distress that it causes), so must be taken seriously and addressed.